Rishi-Swami/Rishi-Swami/README.md

 ---

 ## 🧠 Philosophy
-The world is a board of choices; Just play to rebuild it not to linger around.
+The world is a board of choices; Just play to rebuild it, not to linger around.

 ---